Henry Spencer tries to survive his industrial environment, his angry girlfriend, and the unbearable screams of his newly born mutant child.

 The next scene starts with Henry looking at the camera.
-He then proceeds to walk home to his apartment through a slum in an industrial wasteland.
+He then proceeds to walk home to his apartment through a slum in an industrial wasteland carrying a small brown paper bag.
 Henry stumbles past factories with heavy machinery roaring.
 There is carnival music heard in the distance, but there are no people or automobiles around anywhere.
 The sounds of a steam whistle, as well as a horn of a cargo ship are heard among the loud sounds of the machinery.

 When Henry gets to the lobby, he checks the mail and finds there is none.
-He then takes the elevator up to his apartment.
-Before he gets inside, the Beautiful Girl Across the Hall (Judith Anna Roberts) informs him that Mary X called from the payphone in the hallway and invited him to dinner.
+He then takes the elevator up to his apartment which is Room 26.
+Before he gets inside, the Beautiful Girl Across the Hall (Judith Anna Roberts), who lives in Room 27, informs him that Mary X called from the payphone in the hallway and invited him to dinner.
 While in his apartment, Henry turns on some lights, sets down a brown paper bag containing paper-wrapped groceries, puts on light jazz music from a record player, takes off his shoes and puts one of his socks on the radiator since it was wet from stepping in a puddle while walking home.
-While sitting on his bed, he then stares at the radiator which represents thoughts of suicide.
+While sitting on his bed, he then stares at the hissing radiator which represents thoughts of suicide.
 We see that there are electrical wires around the radiator.
 He glances out at the only window in his one-room apartment which only has a view of a brick wall of another building across the alleyway, symbolizing his claustrophobic, prison-like setting.
 In the background is a small picture of a mushroom cloud which shows the setting to be a post-apocalyptic future.
 He then throws a stone in a pot of water in his dresser which is meant to be a superstitious gesture, and looks at a torn picture of Mary.

 The next scene cuts to sometime later after they get married and get the mutated, alien baby home.
-Henry arrives, checks the mail to find a worm in a stylish black box.
+Henry goes down to the lobby and checks the mail to find a small worm in a stylish black box.
 Henry hides this from Mary first in his pocket and later in a cupboard next to the bed.
 He gets home and contemplates suicide again, this time more seriously.

 During the night, as Henry and Mary sleep, the baby cries continually.
 The sounds of a raging thunderstorm is heard from outside as well as sounds of more factory machinery and rumblings of a freight train are heard.
 Mary can't stand it and tells Henry that she is going back home, leaving Henry to deal with the baby.